EricLBuehler/safetensors_explorer/README.md

 ### Search Feature

 Press `/` to enter search mode and start typing to filter tensors by name.
+The search:
-The search uses **fuzzy matching**, so you can find tensors even with typos or by typing just a few characters (e.g., "attnproj" will match "attn.c_proj.weight").
-Results are sorted by relevance.
+- Uses **fuzzy matching** - find tensors even with typos or partial matches (e.g., "attnproj" will match "attn.c_proj.weight")
+- Searches **all tensors** - not just visible ones, regardless of collapsed groups
+- Shows results in a **flat list** with full tensor names
+- Sorts by **relevance** - best matches appear first

 Press `Enter` or `Esc` to exit search mode and return to the full tree view.

 ## Example Output